 Together with the children, we work carefully to remove weeds and non-native species to encourage the regeneration of species that belong in the Stringybark forest.
 Since beginning our work in 2015, we have added many new species to our Wirra plant list and often notice new plants and trees have emerged from the earth.

 In the meantime, have you noticed the signs in our Wirra?
-Each of the signs has a QR code that will take you to the following pages on our website, for more information.
-We are working on adding relevant information and links in 2020!
+Each of the signs has a QR code that will take you to the following pages on our website.
+We are always working on adding relevant information and links.
 Let us know if you have some suggestions or would like to help.
 Thanks!